 Please note: This post was last updated in April 2017.

 This was the first case about job status in this part of what’s often called the gig economy.
-This was swiftly followed by a CitySprint case in February 2017, you can read the details here, and in March 2017, an Excel cycle courier case and it was announced that the GMB are representing 23 current and former workers of Parcel Delivery firm X who also believe they’re not self-employed.
+This was swiftly followed by a CitySprint case in February 2017, you can read the details here – and in March 2017, an Excel cycle courier case.
+It was announced that the GMB are representing 23 current and former workers of Parcel Delivery firm X who also believe they’re not self-employed.

 Uber had argued that its drivers, or ‘partners’ as it calls them, were self-employed independent operators, while GMB (the union representing them) argued they were in fact workers, because of the degree of control Uber has over them.